NOVA Secure File-Sharing

 • Model Fine-Tuning: Store and access sensitive data for AI agent training

-• TEE Integration: Provide encrypted inputs to confidential compute environments
+• TEE Integration: Provide encrypted inputs/outputs to confidential compute environments

 🏒 Enterprise & Collaboration